Aimee Semple McPherson: Conversion, marriage, and family

-Aimee Semple McPherson and her third husband, David L. Hutton, enjoying their honeymoon breakfast in 1931.
+Aimee Semple McPherson and her third husband, David L. Hutton, enjoying their honeymoon breakfast in 1932.
 Hutton assisted in some of McPherson's charity work before their divorce in 1934.

-Harold McPherson followed her to bring her home but changed his mind after seeing her preaching.
+Harold McPherson followed her in an attempt to bring her home but he changed his mind after he saw her preach.
 He joined her in evangelism, setting up tents for revival meetings and preaching.
-The couple sold their house and lived out of their "gospel car".
-Despite his initial enthusiasm, Harold began leaving the crusade for long periods of time in the late 1910s.
-Initially attempting to launch his own career as a traveling evangelist, he eventually returned to Rhode Island and his secular job.
+The couple sold their house and lived in their "gospel car".
+Despite his initial feeling of enthusiasm, Harold began leaving the crusade for long periods of time in the late 1910s.
+Initially attempting to launch his own career as a traveling evangelist, he eventually returned to Rhode Island and he also returned to his secular job.
 The couple divorced in 1921.

-In 1932 McPherson married actor and musician David Hutton.
+In 1932, McPherson married actor and musician David Hutton.
 After she fell and fractured her skull, she visited Europe to recover.
-While there, she was angered to learn Hutton was billing himself as "Aimee's man" in his cabaret singing act and was frequently photographed with scantily clad women.
+While she was there, she was angered to learn that Hutton was billing himself as "Aimee's man" in his cabaret singing act and he was frequently photographed with scantily clad women.
 Hutton's personal scandals were damaging the reputation of the Foursquare Church and its leader.
 McPherson and Hutton separated in 1933 and divorced in 1934.
 McPherson later publicly repented of the marriage for both theological and personal reasons and rejected gospel singer Homer Rodeheaver when he proposed marriage in 1935.